-While we commonly refer to our six-legged friend who brings us an abundance of honey as a bee, have you ever wondered what is it called as a group?
+While we commonly refer to our six-legged friend who brings us an abundance of honey as bees, have you ever wondered what they are called as a group?

 We have read and heard of a hive of bees, a colony of bees, and a swarm of bees.
 Are they all the same thing?

 What do you Call a Group of Bees?

 While we call a single specie a bee, we commonly refer to a group of them as bees.
 But technically, a group of bees may be called by other names other than just its plural form, bees.